lunadu321/bgg_dataset/README.md

 # bgg_dataset
 For Collecting Data Assignment 1
+Below is a table of the variables in this dataset.
 | Variable         | Class     | Description                                         |
 |------------------|-----------|-----------------------------------------------------|
 | game_id          | character | Unique game identifier                              |